tcncloud/protoc-gen-persist/docs/index.md

 ```

 All that is left to do is to attach a "UsersTalkerImpl" to a grpc service and run it.
-Here is a simple example of one way you could do that assuming you are using a vendor directory:
+Here is a simple example of one way you could do that:
 ``` go
 package main